 What is forecasting?

 How do futurists actually create their forecasts?
-The essence of the process synthesizes historical data to create informed estimates about future trends.
+The essence of the process is to synthesize historical data to create informed estimates about future trends.
 Yet, that’s a broad description that encompasses some complex details.

 Forecast models for your business